jun-inoue/orthoscope/README.md

 A key metabolic gene for recurrent freshwater colonization and radiation in fishes Science, 364: 886-9.
 [Link](https://science.sciencemag.org/content/364/6443/886).
 <blockquote>
-ORTHOSCOPE found that Fads2 gene involved in fatty acid desaturation was duplicated in freshwater lineages by counting the number of gene copies in 48 actinopterygians,
+By counting the number of gene copies in 48 actinopterygians, ORTHOSCOPE found that Fads2 gene (involved in fatty acid desaturation) was duplicated in freshwater species.
 </blockquote>
 <br />